 The current book project, Fabrications: Knowledge and uncertainty in a data-driven society (NYU Press, 2019), asks what counts as knowledge in the age of big data, and how bodies are made into facts through the growing ubiquity of surveillance and tracking technologies.

 My research has been published in journals such as Surveillance & Society, First Monday and European Journal of Cultural Studies, and presented in invited lectures at academic and art institutions including MIT, Copenhagen Business School, Wattis Institute of Contemporary Arts, and IKKM Bauhaus-Universität Weimar.
-For media interviews and other inquiries, write me at sunha [at] mit.edu.
+For media interviews and other inquiries, I can be reached at sun_ha [at] sfu.ca.